geometor/elements.bak/docs/_sources/elements/01/propositions/30/index.rst.txt

+.. index:: proof, parallels

+.. _I.30:
+.. _parallels are parallel to each other:

 parallels are parallel to each other
 ====================================

-.. index:: proof, parallels
+  I.30

+  Straight lines parallel to the same straight line are also parallel to one another.

+  -- Euclid

 .. image:: elem.1.prop.30.png
    :align: right
    :width: 300px

-Straight lines parallel to the same straight line are also parallel to one another.

-===

 Let each of the straight lines `AB`, `CD` be parallel to `EF`; I say that `AB` is also parallel to `CD`.